Non-onsite symmetry breaking: topological phase coexistence and criticality: Non-onsite symmetry breaking in 1d

-\textbf{Non-onsite symmetry breaking in 1d}: as a simple starting point, we consider a periodic 1d lattice consisting of $N$ qubits with even $N$, and define a global non-onsite $\mathbb{Z}_2$ symmetry $U_{\text{CZ}} = \prod_i CZ_{i,i+1}$, where $CZ_{i,i+1}$ is the controlled-Z gate on two neighboring qubits on site $i$ and $i+1$. $U_{\text{CZ}}$ is intrinsically non-onsite since there does not exist a unitary operator that can transform $U_{\text{CZ}}$ to a product of non-overlapping local unitary gates (see Appendix.\ref{sec:prove_non_onsite} for proof).
+As a simple starting point, we consider a periodic 1d lattice consisting of $N$ qubits with even $N$, and define a global non-onsite $\mathbb{Z}_2$ symmetry $U_{\text{CZ}} = \prod_i CZ_{i,i+1}$, where $CZ_{i,i+1}$ is the controlled-Z gate on two neighboring qubits on site $i$ and $i+1$. $U_{\text{CZ}}$ is intrinsically non-onsite since there does not exist a unitary operator that can transform $U_{\text{CZ}}$ to a product of non-overlapping local unitary gates (see Appendix.\ref{sec:prove_non_onsite} for proof).
 The key idea of the proof is to compute the trace $\tr U_{\text{CZ}}$, and show that it possesses a constant prefactor that distinguishes it from the the trace of any global $\mathbb{Z}_2$ onsite symmetries.

 To explore the physics of spontaneous non-onsite symmetry breaking, we would like to construct two states that can be transformed into each other by $U_{\text{CZ}}$ and are both the ground states of a local Hamiltonian symmetric under $U_{\text{CZ}}$.
-One choice \footnote{For instance, non-onsite symmetry breaking forbids the Pauli-Z product state $\ket{0}^{\otimes N}$ as one ground state since $U_{\text{CZ}}$ acts trivially on such a state.} we can adopt is $\ket{+}^{\otimes N}$ and $\ket{\text{cluster}}= U_{\text{CZ}}\ket{+}^{\otimes N}$.
+One choice we can adopt is $\ket{+}^{\otimes N}$ and $\ket{\text{cluster}}= U_{\text{CZ}}\ket{+}^{\otimes N}$.
 The former is an X-basis product state and the latter is the so-called cluster state \cite{Raussendorf_2001_ghz}.
 They correspond to a trivial and a non-trivial SPT respectively under the $\mathbb{Z}_2\times \mathbb{Z}_2$ symmetry generated by $\prod_{i\in o}X_i$ and $\prod_{i\in e}X_i$, with $o/e$ denotes the set of odd/even sites \cite{spt_1d_2011, spt_2011}.
 The spontaneous non-onsite symmetry breaking therefore suggests the coexistence of trivial/non-trivial SPT orders in the ground subspace of a local Hamiltonian.